greenelab/ADAGEpath/README.md

 ### ADAGE signature analysis
 Signatures are gene sets derived from an ADAGE model.
 They are formed because their genes are expressed coordinately in some samples in the compendium.
-An ADAGE signature analysis aims at identifying signatures that respond to an experimental treatment.
-Such signatures potentially represent biological processes that are perturbed by the treatment.
+An ADAGE signature analysis aims to identify signatures in which the expression of constiuent genes are altered by an experimental treatment.
+Such signatures may represent biological processes that are perturbed by the treatment.
 ADAGE signature analysis usually includes the following steps:

 ####Data loading
 ADAGEpath currently supports raw microarray data in CEL format and processed